 These models feature more padding in the central areas like the waist belt, shoulder straps, and back pad.
 Some of these higher capacity packs are even made with lightweight wireframes as we found in our Editors’ Choice Platypus Duthie A.M.
 10 or metal stays like the Deuter Compact EXP 12.

-These extra support features in women’s hydration packs for running makes carrying heavier loads a little more manageable by giving the pack more structure.
+These extra support features in women’s hydration packs for running make carrying heavier loads a little more manageable by giving the pack more structure.

-A good pack should be well ventilated where it comes in contact with your back, shoulders, and waist.
-Particularly on a chilly day, there’s nothing more annoying than working up a profuse sweat, taking your pack off and realizing your back is entirely soaked (and soon, chilling).
-Today’s manufacturers realize this, and the majority provides excellent breathability.
+A good pack should be well-ventilated where it comes in contact with your back, shoulders, and waist.
+Particularly on a chilly day, there’s nothing more annoying than working up a profuse sweat, taking your pack off, and realizing your back is entirely soaked (and soon, chilling).
+Today’s manufacturers realize this, and the majority provide excellent breathability.

 Look for some women’s hydration packs for running.
 Look for models constructed with more open mesh and fabrics since this encourages better breathability to keep you cool, mainly where the pack contacts your back.
 A majority of the packs we reviewed are made with mesh-covered foam back pads with integrated air channels that aid in breathability and ventilation.